 - Dividing marital property — You need to work with an attorney who understands the unique eligibility rules and procedures to fully address issues related to military benefit programs.
 For career military personnel, dividing military retirement and pension benefits is complicated.
-Our lawyers can evaluate your unique circumstances, explain your rights and aggressively safeguard your financial interests.
+Our Fairfax military divorce attorneys can evaluate your unique circumstances, explain your rights and aggressively safeguard your financial interests.

 Duff & Kronfeld, P.C. offers experienced guidance to military personnel and their spouses throughout Northern Virginia.
 To learn how forty years of experience can protect your rights contact us online or call 703-591-7475 to set up an appointment.